Suzuki APV: Mega Carry

 The pickup truck version of the original APV was launched in April 2005 for international market.
 It became available for its home market in Indonesia in February 2011 as the Mega Carry and was marketed alongside the smaller Carry.
 The truck is offered in three variants: Standard short deck, Xtra long deck and special order Box model.
 It is only offered with 5-speed manual transmission.
-The Carry, Mega Carry, and Carry Futura sales were discontinued in February 2019 and replaced by Carry 1.5.
+The Carry, Mega Carry, and the smaller Carry Futura sales were discontinued in February 2019 and replaced by Carry 1.5.